kimsama/Unity-TextureCompression/README.md

   <img src="./images/edge.png" >
 </p>

+> Note that the left side image is  spine image applied alpha-masked shader and the right side image is spine atlas image

-There is no way to remove that seam with programmatic way.
-So modifying that outlines found in the atlas image as not too much translucent with any image processing tool such as Photoshop will get better output.
+It is hard to remove that seam with programmatic way.
+So modify that outlines found in the atlas image  not to have too much translucent with any image processing tool such as Photoshop.
+You will get better output.

 ### Order in Layer